The Pop-Up Journal Initiative

 Is this going to be the only pop-up journal?

-No. The Griliches Question journal is the first in a planned series.
-We expect to release an RFP for the next question in 2026, and hope to see this model taken up more broadly across topics and funders.
+No. The Griliches Question journal is the first in a planned series, and is now hosted by the National Bureau of Economic Research (NBER).
+We hope to see this model taken up more broadly across topics and funders.

 Yes.
-Prior contractors remain eligible for later Pop‑Ups.
-Performance on the first contract will weigh positively but not exclusively in future rounds.
+Prior hosts remain eligible for later pop‑up journals.
+Performance on earlier journals will weigh positively but not exclusively in future rounds.

 How will popupjournal.com relate to an individual journal's website?

 popupjournal.com is the home base for the initiative, rather than for any given pop-up journal.
-Each curator may host its own branded site or use an existing platform.
+Each host may maintain its own branded site or use an existing platform.

 I am a funder interested in the pop-up journal model; how can I get involved?